How to Merge Multiple Animated GIF Images into One?

 Frame view in GIF editor

-Merged gifs result
+Merged GIF result

-Example image from http://www.beachfrontbroll.com/.
+Example image from https://www.beachfrontbroll.com/.

-2. Merging GIFs side by side
+2. Merging GIFs Side by Side

 2 side by side merged GIFs